christinexchau/WebprogrammeringOblig3/README.md

 input information to a table in a relational database, so the registered inputs are sent to the table.
 The information will be displayed on the website, but also on the table on this website: http://localhost:8080/h2-console.
-Here you can enter SELECT * FROM Billett, and then you will get to se all your registered tickets.
+Here you can enter SELECT * FROM Billett, and then you will get to see all your registered tickets.